chaudhryjunaid/setup-macos/README.md

 # setup-macos
 An ansible playbook to setup macos for developers.
-Please follow the below instructions to setup your mac for development
+Please follow the below instructions to setup your mac for development.

 ## Requirements
-Tested on macos 10.15 or later
+Tested on macos 10.15 or later.

 ## Setting up pre-requisites